Application to the Option in General Dietetics

 Route to Become a Registered Dietitian Nutritionist (RDN)

-RDNs are food and nutrition experts who can translate science of nutrition into practical solutions for health living.
-They work throughout the community in hospitals, schools, public health clinics, nursing homes, fitness centers, food management, food industry, universities, research, and private practice.
+RDNs are food and nutrition experts who can translate the science of nutrition into practical solutions for healthy living.
+They work throughout the community in hospitals, schools, public health clinics, nursing homes, fitness centers, food management, the food industry, universities, research, and private practice.
 To obtain an RDN credential you must:

-- Complete a post-baccalaureate ACEND accredited supervised practice program (Academy of Nutrition and Dietetics > Dietetic Internships(opens in new window)).
+- Complete a post-baccalaureate ACEND-accredited supervised practice program, known as a Dietetic Internship ( Academy of Nutrition and Dietetics > Dietetic Internships(opens in new window) to obtain a DI Verification Statement.

 - Pass a national examination administered by the Commission on Dietetic Registration (CDR).
-For more information regarding the examination, refer to CDR's website at Commission on Dietetic Registration(opens in new window)
+For more information regarding the examination, refer to CDR's website at The Commission on Dietetic Registration.(opens in new window)

 - Complete continuing professional educational requirements to maintain registration.